1871fotc/1871fotc.github.io/docs/research/find-a-grave.md

 ## Grave Markers

 Markers can be seen on, or embedded into, graves.
 They represent a person buried in the grave.
-A historic Portion Book links some people to markers and their grave.
+Historic Burial and Portion Registers link some people to markers and their grave.
 Unfortunately many markers are missing or have been moved.

 <figure markdown>
   ![Markers embedded into a grave](../assets/many-markers.jpg){ width="100%" }